defano/digital-design/docs/simulation-instructions.md

 $ vvp simulation.vvp
 ```

-The simulation will produce whatever output is created by executing it (i.e., via `$display()` tasks in the testbench) and will stop only when the `$finish` system task is executed or the simulator is stopped manually.
+The simulation will produce whatever output is created by executing it (i.e., via `$display()` system tasks in the testbench) and will stop only when the `$finish` system task is executed or the simulator is stopped manually.

 ##### Stopping a simulation

-To break out of a running simulation, interrupt the `vvp` process by typing `Ctrl-C` at the console actively executing the simulator.
+To escape from a running simulation, interrupt the `vvp` process by typing `Ctrl-C` at the console.
 This will produce a simulator prompt, like:

 ```
 ** VVP Stop(0) **